cloud-bulldozer/k8s-netperf/README.md

       --config string         K8s netperf Configuration File (default "netperf.yml") --debug                 Enable debug log
   -h, --help                  help for k8s-netperf
-      --local                 Run Netperf with pod/server on the same node --metrics               Show all system metrics retrieved from prom --prom string           Prometheus URL
+      --iperf                 Use iperf3 as load driver (along with netperf) --local                 Run network performance tests with pod/server on the same node --metrics               Show all system metrics retrieved from prom --prom string           Prometheus URL
       --search string         OpenSearch URL, if you have auth, pass in the format of https://user:pass@url:port